 All students, regardless of socio-economic background, should have the opportunity to explore their interests, deepen their skills, and build their networks through internships.
 First years, sophomores, and juniors who have offers for unpaid or low-paying internships outside of the core employer network have the opportunity to apply for an internship award of up to $4,000.

 All details, deadlines, and applications can be found in the Purposeful Work Internship Program 2019 page in Handshake.
-Information about the application process and important deadlines will be updated in January 2019.
+There will be three, separate rounds of opportunities to request funding.
+The deadlines for these rounds are:

 In years where student demand exceeds available funding, award decisions will be made based on the merits of the case presented by the student for his/her learning goals, the strength of the internship opportunity, and the student’s demonstrated financial need.
 In making decisions on individual internship award applications, the Selection Committee reserves the right to consider the overall balance and diversity of internship opportunities, participants, and career exploration within the overall cohort.